 Unwinding: The ultimate experience of healing!

-Trauma in animals, including humans brings on a cascade of hormones signals, firing nerve impulses and racing heart beat.
+Trauma in animals, including humans brings on a cascade of hormones signals that fire nerve impulses and racing heart beat.
 This phenomenon is the “fight, flight or freeze” response.
 Under ideal conditions this state ends in with resolution, usually in the form of tremors or shaking, whimpering or crying.
-This biological response to trauma is often short circuited in humans living in an emotionally restricted modern setting.
-The result of never reaching the resolution phase is catastrophic when abuse or trauma continues over periods of time.

 Chronic holding is a slight to intense tightening of the body in either an isolated group of muscles, as in the case of TMJ, or in an overall body pattern as we see with fibromyalgia or myofascial pain syndrome.
 The resulting effect of chronic holding can lead to a wide array of symptoms, many of which are located nowhere near the causal factor.
 This phenomenon is known as "referred pain".
 For many people “chronic holding” is a straight jacket of pain from which they cannot unwind.
 In this class you will explore the skills that allow for and facilitate the powerfully healing of "unwinding".